pentandra/lifepreserver/content/blog/putting-the-pieces-together/index.md

 ## The emergence of a <i>counter</i>culture

+Using the language of Christopher Alexander's book <cite>[Notes on the Synthesis of Form]</cite>, this problem could be viewed as a problem of _fitness_.
+The old form that [Henry Oldenburg designed][PhilTrans venture] has outlived its purpose, and does not fit the needs of our situation anymore.
+We need a new form or _culture_ of scholarship that fits the current context.

+However, according to Alexander, we cannot see the context to which we are trying to fit a new form, except for when the new form doesn't fit.
+We don't notice stuff that is right, we just see things that don't fit because they clash.
+So how can we _consciously_ design a new form that fits an invisible context which is so complex that we can't fully wrap our brains around it, even if we could see it?

+I don't see this as a mutinous rebellion, and I'm not advocating a mass uprising against the institutional powers-that-be.
+We don't want every researcher to quit their job or go on strike.
+What we need is a better alternative---a counterculture that people will find and to which they can align themselves as they are ready.
+We need a sandbox that will allow these new [patterns] and forms to be discovered and safely evolve without the risk of disruption or abolition by the hegemonies of the current system.[^cultural-affordances]

 Going forward, there needs to be an emphasis on practice.
 We have gathered all of these great ideas, and spent a lot of time distilling principles, but we need to show what scholarly commoning looks like.
 We need mechanisms for